gavriguy/react-indie/README.md

 An `onResolve` function to be executed once the promise was resolved.
-This can be used to run a `setInterval` script that fetches data from the server in a set interval. the function itself should return a function with 2 params:
+This can be used to run a `setInterval` script that fetches data from the server in a set interval.
+The function itself should return a function with 2 params:
-    * props - the component props that the component has once resolved
+    * props - the component props that the component has once resolved.
-    * component - the component itself - goof for setting its state. see Widget4 in the project example for more implementation details.
+    * component - the component itself - good for setting its state. see Widget4 in the project example for more implementation details.

 check out [the example code](https://github.com/gavriguy/react-indie/tree/master/example)